 We will explore this influence, and add a little more about human neurology, memory, and meaning.
 We examine the occurrence of trust, fear, and emotions.
 We also learn a new tool: “listening for” something, an active rather than passive act (note: this is different from what is known as “active listening”).

 In our earlier sessions we looked at human behavior as those things we and our children (learned to) say and do, and how they became automatic and unnoticed.
-In this session, we are going to look at our relational environments as contexts within which we say and do everything we say and do.
+In this session, we are going to look at our “relational environments” as “contexts” within which we say and do everything.
 We could say that these contexts (the way we say and do what we say and do) have an overriding influence on the responses we get from others when we say whatever we say.
-Once we learn to see (notice) the different contexts within which our family life occurs and their impact on our relating to others, we can begin to create new ones that call for more communication (sometimes, more talking; sometimes, less talking; almost always more listening), trust, collaboration, and accomplishment.
+Once we learn to see (notice) differences in contexts within which our family life occurs and their impact on our relating to others, we can begin to create new ones that call for more communication (sometimes, more talking; sometimes, less talking; almost always more listening), trust, collaboration, and accomplishment.
 Participants will practice describing already-existing contexts, and create new ones that can replace (transform) problematic ones.